-SEC.
-20. Definition of Terms. - As used in and for the purposes of this Act, the following terms, whether used in singular or in plural form, shall mean:

-1. Abandonment - the act of the contractor leaving a mine without rehabilitating the affected areas or completing such rehabilitation despite the legal obligation to do the same;

-2. Acid mine drainage - the dissolution, mobilization and transportation of toxic metals from rocks resulting from the chemical reaction of the acid-generating minerals in rock and waste materials having high permeability to both air and rainfall and other water inflows when land is opened up for mining and initiates the chemical reaction, resulting to a perpetual machine of acid generation;
+- Sec.
+20. Definition of Terms.
+As used in and for the purposes of this Act, the following terms, whether used in singular or in plural form, shall mean: - a) Abandonment the act of the contractor leaving a mine without rehabilitating the affected areas or completing such rehabilitation despite the legal obligation to do the same; - b) Acid mine drainage the dissolution, mobilization and transportation of toxic metals from rocks resulting from the chemical reaction of the acidgenerating minerals in rock and waste materials having high permeability to both air and rainfall and other water inflows when land is opened up for mining and initiates the chemical reaction, resulting to a perpetual machine of acid generation;